 Want to connect your modular system to USB MIDI equipment or computer-based DAWs?
 Simultaneously?
-We did too, so we built Mini MIDI.
+We did too.

 With over 20+ modules and three complete modular systems in our portfolio, you′d be forgiven for thinking we′re a bunch of purists, roaming the studios of Berlin by night, looking for unsuspecting copies of Ableton Live and Cubase to infect with viruses.

 But nothing could be further from the truth.
 We love analogue hardware, and we also love the power and creativity of DAWs.
-So we′ve long dreamed of a module to bridge the gap between our computer, modular system, and USB MIDI devices.
+We love the power and creativity of DAWs, so we′ve long dreamed of a module to bridge the gap between our computer, modular system, and USB MIDI devices.
 So we made one.

 It′s small, and it′s MIDI